Updated: June 22, 2026

 Photo by 8 verthing on Unsplash

-At both large conferences and small local events, it’s easy to either get overwhelmed or waste time floating.
-Try to set small, manageable goals like:
+At both large conferences and small local events, it’s easy to get overwhelmed or waste time just floating around.
+Try to set small goals you can manage, like:

 Structure can help you stay focused without turning the night into a chore.
-It also keeps you from trying to “collect” people, which is the quickest way to make a bad impression.
+It also prevents you from trying to “collect” people, which is the quickest way to make a bad impression.

 Step 4: Make Contact Without Being Overbearing

-Most of the best conversations that take place at events start naturally, when no one is trying to force a pitch.
+Most of the best conversations at events start naturally, when no one is trying to force a pitch.

 “I liked what you said on the panel about independent distribution.
 I’m figuring that out now, mind if I ask how you approached it?”